controlplaneio/simulator/docs/IP-Detection.md

 * http://diagnostic.opendns.com/myip

 Once all sources have returned an IP or timed out, the IP with most votes wins and is returned as the IP for the user.

+## Reconfiguring the Whitelisted IP

+While limiting the IPs able to SSH to the bastion is obviously great for security it does pose a user experience issue.
+Users may have their IPs change due to network conditions, restarts or simply moving location.
+It would be wasteful to completely reprovision a cluster every time this happens and the user would lose the progress on their current scenario.

+If it is known that the user IP has changed or SSH is timing out, the security groups can be reconfigured by running `simulator infra create`.
+Simulator will notice the discrepancy between the security group and the current IP and then take action to remedy it.